The Renaissance School of Medicine is excited to announce the open call for nominations for the 2025 Faculty Awards

 Early Career Research Excellence Award

-Open to basic, clinical, and translation science researchers below the rank of Associate Professor.
-Nominee considerations include the candidate's contribution to their department and the school of medicine, their professional reputation, and their noteworthy achievements.
-The strength of the nomination letter and letters of recommendation will also be taken into consideration.
+Open to basic, clinical, and translation researchers below the rank of Associate Professor.
+This award recognizes excellence in basic, clinical, and/or translational research.
+Nominees are assessed on research focus and creativity, impact and potential, funding, publications and output, collaboration, and contributions to the research mission, their department, and the school of medicine.
+The strength of the nomination letter and letters of recommendation will also be taken into consideration. | |

 Senior Research Excellence Award

-Open to basic, clinical, and translation science researchers above the rank of Assistant Professor.
-Nominee considerations include the candidate's contribution to their department and the school of medicine, their professional reputation, and their noteworthy achievements.
-The strength of the nomination letter and letters of recommendation will also be taken into consideration.
+Open to basic, clinical, and translation researchers at the rank of Associate Professor or above.
+This award recognizes excellence in basic, clinical, and/or translational research.
+Nominees are assessed on research excellence, leadership, mentorship, impact, funding record, knowledge sharing, and contributions to their department and the school of medicine.
+The strength of the nomination letter and letters of recommendation will also be taken into consideration. | |

 Excellence in Clinical Service Award

-Awarded to the faculty member (surgical/medical specialty) who best exemplifies a devotion to delivering quality care and teaching.
-Nominee considerations include the candidate's contribution to their department and the school of medicine, their professional reputation, and their noteworthy achievements.
-The strength of the nomination letter and letters of recommendation will also be taken into consideration.
+Recognizes devotion to delivering quality care and teaching for a faculty member in a surgical or medical specialty.
+Nominee considerations include the candidate's clinical excellence, communication skills, dedication to promoting health and wellbeing, teamwork and leadership, professionalism, teaching and mentorship, and community engagement.
+The strength of the nomination letter and letters of recommendation will also be taken into consideration. | |

 The Leonard Tow Humanism in Medicine Award Presented by the Arnold P. Gold Foundation

 Honors physicians who recognize the value of humanism in the delivery of care to patients and their families.
-Nominee considerations include the candidate's demonstrated integrity, excellence, collaboration and compassion, altruism, respect and resilience, empathy, and service in the delivery of patient care, role-modeling, mentoring, and teaching (Award $500).
+This award recognizes faculty members who are mentors and exemplars of humanism in the care of patients and their families.
+Nominee considerations include demonstrated integrity, excellence, collaboration and compassion, altruism, respect and resilience, empathy, service, and compassion in the delivery of patient care, role-modeling, mentoring, and teaching.
+Those honored with the Tow Award are expected to reflect these values in daily practice and to continuously strive to be exemplars of humanism in healthcare. | |

 Excellence in Faculty Mentoring Award